Freshly/staged_event/README.md

 ### Receiving Events

-In order to receive events from publishers, StagedEvent provides a rake task that should be kept running alongside your application server(s):
+To receive events from publishers, StagedEvent provides a rake task that should be kept running alongside your application server(s):

 ```bash
 rake staged_event:subscriber
 ```

-In order to process incoming events, you define a callback in the staged_event initializer file.
+To specify what is done with incoming events, you define a callback in the StagedEvent initializer file.

 ### Regenerating Ruby from protobufs